-- 9. If industrial nations continue to burn fossil fuels and if developing nations continue to burn their rain forests, the level of CO2 in the atmosphere will continue to increase. - 10.
-Before the judge announced the punishment, he asked the murderer if he wanted to speak either to the victim's family or to the jury. - B Answers may vary.
-Possible answers include: - 2. they can be used

-Credit cards are accepted by department stores, airlines, and some gas stations.

-3. you pay high interest rates The disadvantages of using a credit card are overspending and paying high interest rates.

-4. you can

-With credit cards, you can either pay your bill with one check or stretch out your payments.

-5. when you stay You can charge both at restaurants and at

-You can charge both at restaurants and at hotels.
-Or You can charge at both restaurants and hotels.

-6. they carry

-Many people carry not only credit cards but also cash.

-7. do they like paying

-Many people neither want to pay off their balance monthly nor do they like to pay interest.

-8. to send

-Not making any payment or sending in only minimum payments every month is poor money management.
+- 9. If industrial nations continue to burn fossil fuels and if developing nations continue to burn their rain forests, the level of $CO_2$ in the atmosphere will continue to increase. - Before the judge announced the punishment, he asked the murderer if he wanted to speak either to the victim's family or to the jury. - B Answers may vary.
+Possible answers include: - 2. they can be used Credit cards are accepted by department stores, airlines, and some gas stations. - 3. you pay high interest rates The disadvantages of using a credit card are overspending and paying high interest rates. - 4. you can With credit cards, you can either pay your bill with one check or stretch out your payments. - 5. when you stay You can charge both at restaurants and at hotels.
+OR You can charge at both restaurants and hotels. - 6. they carry Many people carry not only credit cards but also cash. - 7. do they like paying Many people neither want to pay off their balance monthly nor do they like to pay interest. - 8. to send Not making any payment or sending in only minimum payments every month is poor money management.